osmcode/osmium-tool/man/osmium-fileinfo.md

 # OPTIONS

+-c, \--crc
+:   Calculate the CRC32.
+This is the default if you use the JSON output format.

+\--no-crc
+:   Do not calculate the CRC32.
+This is the default unless you use the JSON
+    output format.

 -e, \--extended
 :   Read the complete file and show additional information.
 The default
     is to read only the header of the file.